evaesteban/IDD-Fa19-Lab3/README.md

 **a.
 Include your accelerometer read-out code in your write-up.**

+For this question, instead of using the in-built map() function, I did the mapping manually because I wanted to understand the mathematics behind it.

 ## Optional.
 Graphic Display

 **Take a picture of your screen working insert it here!**